godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Lets go over what this function is doing:

-First we check if we are changing weapons or not.
-If we are changing weapons, we do not want shoot so we ``return``.
+First we check if to see if the player is changing weapons or not.
+If the player is changing weapons, we do not want shoot so we ``return``.

 .. tip:: Calling ``return`` stops the rest of the function from being called.
 In this case, we are not returning a variable
          because we are only interested in not running the rest of the code, and because we are not looking for a returned variable either when we call this function.

-Then we tell the current weapon we are using to fire by calling its ``fire_weapon`` function.
+Then we tell the current weapon the player is using to fire by calling its ``fire_weapon`` function.

 .. tip:: Remember how we mentioned the speed of the animations for firing was faster than
          the other animations?
 By changing the firing animation speeds, you can change how